yujunz/gitlab.com-runbooks/docs/patroni/user_grants_permission.md

 ## Intro
 PostgreSQL uses the concept of [roles](https://www.postgresql.org/docs/11/user-manag.html) to manage database access permissions.
-The roles are database instance global objects it means that a role doesn't belong to a specific database and can access all databases if given the appropriate permissions.
+The roles are database instance global objects which means that a role doesn't belong to a specific database and can access all databases if given the appropriate permissions.

 The term of `roles` encapsulate the concepts of roles and users at the same time: